conlanpatrek/boxizer/README.md

 ## API
 ### subscribe(element, handler, [options])
-Subcribe to changes in an element's width, height, or position using a singleton instance of the Boxizer class.
+Subcribe to changes in an element's width, height, or position using the provided Boxizer singleton.
 See Boxizer.prototype.subscribe() for more information.

 ---

 ### unsubscribe(element, handler)
-Unsubscribe the provided handler from updates on a given element.
+Unsubscribe the provided handler from updates on a given element using the provided Boxizer singleton.
 See Boxizer.prototype.unsubscribe() for more information.

 ___